LiveMethod/orchid2/README.md

 ### "Setter" API

-The setter API takes new data provided by the GUI, and passes it through the Normalizer to update storage.
+The setter API takes new data provided by the GUI, and it to storage.
+Note: it doesn't go through the normalizer because only custom data (rather than bank data) can be updated on the GUI side, so there's only one schema to begin with.

 You can also refer to this diagram: